There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 This was such a fascinating premise.
 I have seen my fair share of zombie stories, but everything happening on the train felt unique because of two main reasons.
 One, the train is on its way to a final destination and there is no way of knowing what is in store for the passengers when they get there.
 Busan could be much worse than the city they came from, or it could be their salvation.
 There is no way of knowing until the train makes its final stop.
 This was so compelling because the characters are trying so desperately to survive when they know full well that it may be pointless.

-The second reason the train was so interesting was because it was a zombie outbreak story but all about characters who were stuck in extremely close quarters.
+The second reason the train was so interesting was that it was a zombie outbreak story but all about characters who were stuck in extremely close quarters.
 The threat felt significantly greater because there was really no escape.
 Sure, the passengers could move from one train car to another, but there is only so far the passengers can go while the train is moving.
 With each train car, the threat seemed to get more and more intense because the characters were stuck in the middle of a growing zombie outbreak with nowhere to go.

 Con: Yon-suk (-5pts)